 From a young age, Kirsty had dreamed of getting married and having children.
-She was with her fiancé, Ben, in their local town centre, having just been to the bank to put money into their wedding fund, when she was struck by falling concrete from a shop front and suffered a devastating spinal cord injury.
+She was with her fiancé, Ben, in their local town centre, having just been to the bank to put money into their wedding fund, when she was struck by falling concrete from a shop front and sustained a devastating spinal cord injury.

 Accident and hospital

-Waking up at King’s College Hospital, Ben told Kirsty she had suffered a spinal cord injury and would be paralysed from the waist down.
+Waking up at King’s College Hospital, Ben told Kirsty she had sustained a spinal cord injury and would be paralysed from the waist down.
 She was transferred to Stoke Mandeville National Spinal Injuries Centre for treatment.
 It took Kirsty several days to realise what had happened to her and come to terms with it.

 Her first thoughts were whether Ben would still want to marry her.
 When he reassured her that they were “in this together”, she realised that nothing had changed other than the use of her legs.
 “I’m still the same person, I just sit down now,” she says.